-- When the flash of the camera catches the eye just right (especially with light colored eyes), we get bounce back from the back of the retina. - This results in "red eye" - We can replace the "red" with a color of our choosing. - First, we figure out where the eyes are (x,y) using MediaTools setColor(currentPixel,replacementcolor)
+- When the flash of the camera catches the eye just right (especially with light colored eyes), we get bounce back from the back of the retina. - This results in "red eye" - We can replace the "red" with a color of our choosing. - First, we figure out where the eyes are (x,y) using MediaTools def removeRedEye(pic,startX,startY,endX,endY,replacementcolor):